aacerox/node-rest-client/readme.md

-# Node REST Client for Node.js
+# REST Client for Node.js

 Allows connecting to any API REST and get results as js Object.
 The client has the following features: